 CameraPosition object, and once you have the object, you can easily get and use the camera's target, tilt, zoom, and bearing values.
 For example,

-mapboxMap.getCameraPosition().zoom is how you would get the camera's zoom value.
+mapboxMap.getCameraPosition().zoom is how you would get the camera's current zoom value.

 Similar to how a camera can be restricted to a region (see below), the camera can also center within a map area.
 First you'll need a defined